pmip4/TropicalAtlanticVariability/README.md

 ## Figures
-- [ ] 1.
+- [X] 1.
 Comparison of ensemble mean patterns of climatological SST and rainfall (piControl vs reanalysis)
-- [ ] 2.
+- [X] 2.
 Comparison of AZM regression patterns of SST and rainfall (piControl vs reanalysis)
 - [ ] 3. midHolocene and lig127k changes in mean state for SST, rainfall in DJF & JJA
 - [ ] 4. midHolocene and lig127k changes in monthly regression patterns for SST and rainfall
 - [ ] 5.
 PlioMIP2 and 4xCO2 mean state changes in SST and pr for DJF and JJA
 - [ ] 6.
 PlioMIP2 and 4xCO2 changes in monthly regression patterns for SST and rainfall
 - [ ] 7.
 LGM changes (combining mean state and rainfall)
 - [X] 8.
 Violin plot showing changes in AZM variability (exclude lgm?)
-- [ ] 9.
+- [X] 9.
 Scatter plot showing the relationship between the mean changes in ATL3 region and its variability
-- [ ] 10.
+- [X] 10.
 Trends in long term mean of ATL3 region SST and its variability within the attribution simulations
-- [ ] 11.
-Scatter plot to explore the relationship between temperature variability over the ATL3 box and (a) rainfall variabiltiy over the same box and (b) rainfall variability over North East Brazil
+- [X] 11.
+Scatter plot to explore the relationship between temperature variability over the ATL3 box and (a) rainfall variability over the same box and (b) rainfall variability over North East Brazil